Golden Jubilee of Queen Victoria: Spithead review

 On 23 July, Victoria and the royal family attended a Jubilee Fleet Review at Spithead offshore from Portsmouth.
 Present were more than one hundred Royal Navy warships and dozens of other vessels.
 The British fleet included 26 ironclads, 14 cruisers, 31 gunboats and 38 torpedo boats; between them these ships carried 442 guns and were manned by 16,136 officers and ratings.
 Also present were several foreign warships, as well as troopships, large merchant ships, yachts and numerous small craft filled with spectators.
 The Queen and other important guests passed along the lines of anchored ships in a flotilla led by the royal yacht, HMY Victoria and Albert.
 That night, the ships were illuminated by their searchlights.
 A report for the United States Navy described the review as "the most imposing ever seen afloat".

 Other events

-At the Jubilee, the Queen engaged two Indian Muslims as waiters, one of whom was Abdul Karim.
+At the Jubilee, the Queen engaged two Indian Muslims as waiters; Mohammed Buksh and Abdul Karim.

 A commemorative bust of Victoria was commissioned from the sculptor Francis John Williamson.
 Many copies were made, and distributed throughout the British Empire.

 A special Golden Jubilee Medal was instituted and awarded to participants of the jubilee celebrations.

 Writer and geographer John Francon Williams published The Jubilee Atlas of the British Empire especially to commemorate Victoria's Jubilee and her Jubilee year.

 Many British towns and cities commissioned new monuments, public clocks or buildings to mark the event, including Queen's Arcade in Leeds, the Jubilee Memorial, Harrogate, the Jubilee Clock Tower, Weymouth, the Jubilee Clock Tower, Brighton and the Clock Tower, Crewe.

+On 20 September 1889, using £70,000 raised to mark her Golden Jubilee, Queen Victoria issued a Royal Charter and the Queen Victoria's Jubilee Institute for Nurses was constituted.